Elgg/Elgg/mod/embed/README.txt

 			limit - Limit for entity list.
 			section - The current active section.
 			upload_sections - Valid upload sections.
+			internal_name - Internal name of the input field

 		The function should return $value as:
 			items - An array of ElggEntities